NIH-NICHD/Kids-First-INCLUDE-Elements-of-Style-Workflow-Creation-Maintenance/docs/classes/day-4-workflow-development/building-a-cwl-workflow.md

 Navigate to the appropriate directory in the *`Cloud Editor`* window, right click on the file *`report.multiqc.html`* and select *`preview`* and review the output, which is the aggregated report of the quality of both of the *`fastq`* files.

-### recap
+### _recap_

-We saw how to
+We saw how to:

-* install cwltool
+- install cwltool
-* authenticated to our own *`CAVATICA`* docker registry
-* run and test fastqc and multiqc separately using the CWL language but calling the same exact docker image as we did with the Nextflow language.
+-  run and test fastqc and multiqc separately using the CWL language but calling the same exact docker image as we did with the Nextflow language.

 ## Stitching together the two processes into a single workflow